-Import IP Ranges – Slitheris can load a .txt file with Class C ranges defined on each line by IP addresses, saving time from having to enter them one at a time.
-Networks are currently limited to Class C or /24 IP blocks.
+Import IP Ranges – Slitheris can load a .txt file with /24 ranges defined on each line by IP addresses, saving time from having to enter them one at a time.
+Networks are currently limited to /24 IP blocks.
 We plan to add support for larger IP ranges, but for now they’re limited to /24’s.

 Check for Updates – Slitheris automatically checks for updates when at least 24 hours have passed since Slitheris was last started.
 This feature allows checking for updates at any time.

 Release History – Displays the release history as a text file in Notepad.

 Licensing – To license Slitheris after purchasing, use the ‘Enter License Key’ button in the upper-right.

 Please note that the licensing button has moved to the far left compared to previous screenshots.